It’s time to put your mug back in the kitchen, get overly stressed for no reason, log off and try to enjoy your holiday whil

 Click here for our more recent graduate employment statistics from Q3.

 Quarter 2 of 2019 saw us receive over 30,000 applications, across 20+ different sectors.
-As a result, we’ve again been able to compile a significant amount of data on the graduate jobs market.
+As a result, we have again been able to compile a significant amount of data on the graduate jobs market.

 The following report contains information on graduate starting salaries, gender representation, and the most in-demand roles for businesses, as well as information on what makes a competitive benefits package, and what candidates are really looking for in their first, second or third graduate role.